sited-io/infrastructure/playbooks/services/vault_services/README.md

-# Role - vault
+# Role - vault_services

 Requires all core infrastructure components to be deployed and configured

-- Create Vault role and user for Nomad deployments and set password in GitHub
+- Create Vault user for each service

 ## Table of content